-- Quality of plots in lab report: This lab asks you to produce plots for a lab report.
+- Quality of plots: This assignment asks you to produce plots.
 It is important that the graphs are of high quality.
 All plots must be properly labelled.
-This includes that the units on the axes of all graphs are included, and that each plot has a header line that describes the content of the graph. - Extra credit: Each part of this lab has an extra credit component (5% each).
+This includes that the units on the axes of all graphs are included, and that each plot has a header line that describes the content of the graph. - Extra credit: Each part has an extra credit component (5% each).